ArVan/av-push/README.md

 	avPush.configure({alert: 'Some text'});

 The configure method takes one argument which is a JSON object with the notification data.
-Typically, notification data looks like this:
+Typically, notification data for APN looks like this:

 	notification = {
 		alert: String,
 		badge: Number,
 		key: String,
-		args: Array
+		args: Array,
+		params: Object
 	}

 Note that you can easily send either simple text notification, or a localized notification.